 Suspected Bias Crime - evidence/information exists that the incident may have been motivated by bias but the incident cannot be proven beyond a reasonable doubt that it was either wholly or partially motivated by bias and constitutes a criminal offence.
-Not Bias Crime - the incident has been determined as either not being motivated by bias towards a protected group or although bias motivation is in evidence it does not relate to a protected group.
-No Yes Insufficient Information - insufficient information has been recorded to make a determination in regards to bias motivation.
+No Not Bias Crime - the incident has been determined as either not being motivated by bias towards a protected group or although bias motivation is in evidence it does not relate to a protected group.
+Yes Insufficient Information - insufficient information has been recorded to make a determination in regards to bias motivation.
 This may be due to a lack of detail recorded by police or a lack of information supplied by victim's and/or witnesses.
+No

-No GENERAL COMM ENT sighted/located during the review.
-No bias related drawings, marking having been left at the scene or on MILLER'S body.
-It is unknown if an MILLER and if so, if they had any bias related drawings, markings, sym 4.
-Organised Hate Gro y persons was responsible for the death of bols or graffiti on their bodies.
-Prompts Objects or items that represent the work of an OHG were left at the scene, e.g. business cards, flyers, burning cross Comment No foreign objects that may have been introduced to the scene during the death of MILLER were recovered during Crime Scene processing.
-As such, there is no evidence available that indicates any objects that represent an OHG being left at the scene by any person during the death of MILLER.
-An OHG claimed responsibility It is unknown if any persons were responsible for the death of MILLER.
-No persons have claimed responsibility to this date.
-As such it is unknown if an OHG was responsible.
-There are no indications that an OHG
+DSC LEEUWEN and PCSC LANE described MILLER and the scene in their statements.
+No photographs were sighted/located during the review.
+No bias related drawings, markings, symbols or graffiti were described as having been left at the scene or on MILLER'S body.
+It is unknown if any persons was responsible for the death of MILLER and if so, if they had any bias related drawings, markings, symbols or graffiti on their bodies.